 Big brows aren’t even news anymore—it’s just the norm these days that bigger brows are deemed better.
 As with all trends, some come and go while others stick around, evolving over the seasons.
 Think about the brows in the ’90s and early noughties—the goal morphed from seriously thin to focusing more on the exaggerated arch.
 While brows were an important part of the look back then, now they’re the focal point.
 The brows need to be “on fleek” (incidentally, #browsonfleek has been used 1.4 million times on Instagram, while #brows has been used a jaw-dropping 5.4 million times).

 On Google Trends, searches for “brows” have been on a steady and unstoppable incline since 2010, with the search reaching its peak in April 2017.
 But don’t be hasty in thinking that the interest in brows has started its descent.
-Dior focused on big brows at its haute couture A/W 17 show in Paris this week, so we can bet that they’ll be in fashion a while longer.
+Dior focused on big brows at its haute couture A/W 17 show in Paris, so we can bet that they’ll be in fashion a while longer.
 But as with all trends that repeat, this is a new iteration: bushy and fluffy, rather than dense and overly filled.
 The overall effect is youthful and carefree.

 “The eyebrows, which are very important for this look, are styled in contrast to the purity of the complexion,” Peter Philips, creative and image director of Christian Dior Makeup, said.
 “I accentuated them with DiorShow Brow Styler and then set them with the new tinted gel, Diorshow Bold Brow, which gives them a bit of an untamed effect.”